cbolz/rhte-fy19/cloudforms-and-ansible-better-together/lab/index.md

 1. Please, read carefully all of the information on the resulting page, check the box to confirm you understood the runtime warning message, and then click *Submit*.

 :warning: ***WARNING*** It takes about 20 ~ 25 minutes for the demo to load completely and become accessible.
 Wait for the full demo to load, even if some of its systems are marked "Up.".
 Watch for an email with information about how to access your demo environment.
 Make note of the email's contents: a list of hostnames, IP addresses, and your GUID.
-Whenever you see <GUID> in the demo instructions, replace it with the GUID provided in the email.
+Whenever you see &lt;GUID&gt; in the demo instructions, replace it with the GUID provided in the email.
 You can get real-time updates and status of your demo environment at [https://www.opentlc.com/rhpds-status](https://www.opentlc.com/rhpds-status).

 :heavy_check_mark: ***NOTE*** Be mindful of the runtime of your demo environment!
 It may take several hours to complete the demo, so you may need to extend the runtime.
 This is especially important in later steps when you are building virtual machines.
 For information on how to extend runtime and lifetime, see https://www.opentlc.com/lifecycle.

-## Verify Lab
+## 1.2.
+Verify Lab

 Let's start by verifying the status of all providers.
-Use the URL as desplained before and the provided login credentials.
+Use the URL as explained before and the provided login credentials.

 ![CloudForms login page](../../common/img/cloudforms-login-page.png)